awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 Name of the classifier\.

 **JSON path**
-A JSON path that points to an object which is used to define a table schema\.
+A JSON path that points to an object that is used to define a table schema\.
 The JSON path can be written in dot notation or bracket notation\.
 The following operators are supported:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html)

 AWS Glue keeps track of the creation time, last update time, and version of your classifier\.

-**Example of Using a JSON Classifier To Pull Records From an Array**
+**Example of Using a JSON Classifier to Pull Records from an Array**
-Suppose your JSON data is an array of records\.
-For example the first few lines of your file might look like:
+Suppose that your JSON data is an array of records\.
+For example, the first few lines of your file might look like the following:

 ```
 [